lvlivingston/goalkr/README.md

 ###### Functionality
 - [ ] Update Google Cloud from "mongoose movies" class to individual project called "goal-kr"
+- [ ] Include ability for private view of individual OKRs and Notes (logged-in user can only see their own input)
 - [ ] Limit OKR text fields to 140 characters
 - [ ] Refactor code for simplicity and efficiency
 - [ ] Update dropdowns for "objectiveSpot" to remove previously chosen answers (i.e. You can't choose Objective One 2 times)